Part C – Leave

 Compassionate and Bereavement Leave

-- contracts or develops a personal illness that poses a serious threat to his or her life; or
+- contracts or develops a personal illness that poses a serious threat to their life; or

-- sustains a personal injury that poses a serious threat to his or her life.
+- sustains a personal injury that poses a serious threat to their life.

 Long Service Leave